 The bowl cut and Mohawk may be gone, but as long as there’s a leap year, Mary Sue Milliken and Susan Feniger will continue to revive CITY.
 The chefs ran their influential restaurant from 1985 – 1994 at 180 South La Brea Avenue, drawing flavors from across the globe.
 Every four years, and on February 29, the talented duo brings back favorite plates to present to modern Border Grill diners.
 Interest in CITY is especially high at the moment, as former Disney chief Michael Eisner, Noel Bright, Steve Cohen, and writer Jeff Greenstein (Desperate Housewives, Will & Grace, Friends) developing a sitcom that documents the women’s experiences at the restaurant.

-On February 8, Mary Sue and Susan previewed some dishes from their dinner menu for a small group of staffers and writers, myself included.
+On February 8, Milliken and Feniger previewed some dishes from their dinner menu for a small group of staffers and writers, myself included.
 Their lieutenant for the night was Monique King, the Border Grill DTLA Executive Chef who actually got her professional start in the CITY kitchen, back in 1989.
 She worked in the pantry after graduating from Pitzer College.

 Servers poured precursors to their non-alcoholic Border Grill coolers, including a lemon ginger tea with honey; and a spiced yogi tea with milk, black pepper, ginger, cardamom, and clove, honey.

-After the meal, we spoke with Feniger and Milliken about their CITY days, beginning with the question:
+After the meal, I spoke with Feniger and Milliken about their CITY days:

 Milliken: They’re our favorites.
 And our customers’ favorites.